chiyuwei/chiyuwei.github.io/_pages/projects.md

 - **Advised by**: Dr. Emilio Ferrara
 - **Duration**: 2023.08 - Present
 - **Details**:
-  - This project aims to comprehensively explore the capabilities of Large Language Models (LLMs) in simulating human behaviors by providing them with a range of attributes, including ideology, politics, income, gender, age, and race.
+  - Initiate an in-depth exploration of the capabilities of Large Language Models (LLMs) to emulate human behaviors across various attributes such as ideology, politics, income, gender, age, and race, with a focus on identifying the most suitable topics for simulation.
-  - To achieve this objective, a rigorous methodology involving controlled experiments will be implemented.
+  - Employ a rigorous methodology involving controlled experiments to gauge the efficacy of LLMs in mimicking humans.
+Through fine-tuning, enhance the cross-question performance of LLMs.
-  - This project holds substantial significance in unraveling the intricacies of LLMs' ability to emulate human behaviors.

 ### Multimodal Partisan Sentiment Framing in Inflation News Coverage
 - **Advised by**: Dr. Mohammad Soleymani and Dr. Meiqing Zhang